There were some money worries and library celebrations, among other business, at the May 18 and May 26 Selectboard meetings.

 Boohers voiced her opinion on the matter as well, saying she thinks she is underpaid and that, out of loyalty to the town, she has turned down other opportunities to make more money.
 Selectboard Chair Matt Krasnow suggested, and the board approved, inquiring into the cost of hiring human resources consulting firm Gallagher Flynn & Co. to evaluate the situation.

-Other news.
 After some frustration on the part of the Energy Committee, the Selectboard eventually approved $1,900 for a computer and some weatherproofing.
 The computer will be installed in the library as part of the EC’s education mandate in the Town Plan; the weatherproofing will be done at the Food Shelf.
 The Selectboard also heard recreation updates (see below) and heard from the Charlotte Library, where site work is in progress and a reopening plan is in the works.
 Library Director Margaret Woodruff said they are doing their “due diligence” as far as safely continuing to offer programs and get books and other materials to the town.